-During Alban's service he was in France with the Machine Gun Corps he was initially with the 10th Machine Gun Company (4th Division) on the First Day of the Battle of the Somme (1 July 1916).
+During Alban's service he was in France with the Machine Gun Corps.
+He was initially with the 10th Machine Gun Company (4th Division) on the First Day of the Battle of the Somme (1 July 1916).
 For that fighting, Alban was Mentioned in Despatches.

-Alban Low, CBE, MC, died in Worthing in 1978.
+Alban Low, CBE, MC, of Sandon Station Road, Rustington near Worthing in West Sussex on the 4th April 1978.

 If you have any photographs or further details about this person we would be pleased to hear from you.
 Please contact us via: email@example.com